dmathies/pyPlay/README.md

 # pyPlay

+A flexible and performant video player for theatre.

-`pyPlay` is a Python-based media playback and projection tool for qproj show files.
+`pyPlay` is a Python-based media playback and projection tool using `qproj` show files from [QPlayer](https://github.com/space928/QPlayer).
 It combines OpenGL rendering, cue playback, warp-mesh output mapping, OSC control, WebSocket control, Art-Net/DMX integration, DMX-controlled image planes, and optional NDI output.

 This branch is the newer active version of the project and includes support for preconverted `.pyp` still-image assets in addition to existing media playback workflows.

 ## Features

 - Plays `.qproj` cue files, defaulting to `Cues.qproj`
-- OpenGL renderer with bloom and tonemapping
+- OpenGL renderer with bloom and tonemap post processing
 - DMX-driven image planes for lighting and media control workflows
-- Single-screen debug mode and hidden-window NDI-only mode
+- Single or dual displays
+- Independent perspective and mesh warping (for dual projector use)
-- Output warp mesh support with versioned mesh saves
+    - versioned mesh warp save files
+- Up to 4 framing shutters
+    - Width, angle and softness setting for each shutter.
 - OSC remote control and feedback
-- WebSocket control channel
-- HTTP static UI hosting
+- HTTP UI for perspective, mesh warp, and framing.
 - Art-Net / DMX support
 - Optional NDI output
 - EXR-to-`.pyp` conversion for faster still-image workflows